alexnm/react-training/09-react-redux-integration.md

 Each dispatch to Redux will trigger the reducers to calculate the new state of the application, so each new state means that the two functions are called, so new props *might* be passed to the components, triggering a re-render.
 To get more in depth into the re-render mechanisms, check the documentation and look at the *pure* configuration option.

+## Container vs Presentational Components
+A common pattern is to separate components which are connected to Redux as **container components**.
+These components have the connect around them, maybe have some state and do data processing / event handling if needed.
+But they don't render too much JSX, only child components at most.
+The child components then become what is known as **presentational components**, they are heavy on the JSX side, but are not directly connected to Redux and they get all their props from the parent components.

 ## Small Project
 With everything we learned so far, try implementing a shopping cart functionality on top of this [existing sandbox](https://codesandbox.io/s/n697w23oj).
 You can add the following:
 * A separate page for displaying an individual product (route, react component, link to page)